Simulation Based Computation of Certificates for Safety of Hybrid Dynamical Systems: Computing a Counter-Example

 \begin{proof} If $F_\Init(p,x)>0$ then $V(p,x)<0$.
-Moreover, the third part of $C_s$ is $V(p, x)>0 \vee V(p, \phi(x, d, T))<0$ which contradicts $V(p,x)<0$, $V(p,\phi(x, d, T))>0$ and hence refutes $p$ with $V(p, \phi(x, d, T))<0$. \end{proof}
+Moreover, the third part of $C_S$ is $V(p, x)>0 \vee V(p, x')<0$ which contradicts $V(p,x)<0$, $V(p,x')>0$ and hence refutes $p$ with $V(p, x')<0$. \end{proof}

-The premises $F_\Init(p,x)>0$ and $V(p,\phi(x, d, T))>0$ can only be concurrently fulfilled for non-zero simulation length $T$, which motivates such a choice.
+The premises $F_\Init(p,x)>0$ and $V(p,x')>0$ can only be simultaneously fulfilled for simulations of non-zero length, which motivates such a choice.
 Due to similar reasons it does not make sense to use backward simulations from points $x\in\Init$.
 However, for points $x\in \Unsafe$, the same arguments hold in reverse time.
-Especially, we have:
+Especially, we have the following dual of Property~\ref{prop:3}: